 Conclusion

-Although less well-known than in Linux, the truth is that if you want to make the most of a Windows system, you will have to use the command prompt.
+Although it is less known than in Linux, the truth is that if you want to get the most out of a Windows system, you will still have to use the command console.

-If you are used to the Linux terminal, we have presented various options to customize the prompt and make it more similar to a Unix terminal.
-There are other third-party applications left out (such as Console2, ConEmu), but their possibilities are similar to those presented.
+If you are accustomed to the Linux terminal, we have presented various options to customize the console and make it more similar to a Unix terminal.
+Other third-party applications (like Console2, ConEmu) have been left out, but their possibilities are similar to those presented.

-Personally, my favorite option and my advice is to always use Powershell, which has much superior functionality compared to other consoles, and the command names are similar to Unix.
-Additionally, we can always define aliases for the remaining commands or for those that we use frequently.
+Personally, my favorite option and my advice is to always use PowerShell, which has far superior functionality to the other consoles, while the command names are similar to Unix.
+Furthermore, we can always define aliases for the remaining commands or for those we use regularly.

-With these two tools (Powershell and customized aliases), you will have a powerful, personalized, and fast-to-use tool, which will allow you to become true experts or system administrators of Windows.
+With these two tools (PowerShell and custom aliases), you will have a powerful, customized, and fast-to-use tool that will allow you to become true expert users or Windows system administrators.